Team2338/FRC2023/README.md

 ---
 This year, we decided on using a swerve chassis to take advantage of its ability to strafe in the community, as well as to get around defence in the center of the field as fast as possible.
-We use SMS MK4's as our chosen swerve modules, configured with NEOs to turn, Falcons to drive, and CANCoders to track the direction of the wheel.
+We use SDS MK4's as our chosen swerve modules, configured with NEOs to turn, Falcons to drive, and CANCoders to track the direction of the wheel.
 Unlike other examples you may encounter, we opted not to use WPILibs tools to optimize the state, as we found it was far too slow and inaccurate on our bot.
 Instead, we found the fastest way to get to any given state on a disconnected 0->360 degree axis.